Oi27/SM-ASM/README.txt

     >Apply to ROM

     Other room contents (doors, FX, etc.) work the same way.

+    To keep door links made in SMILE:
+    >Link the doors
+    >Export both rooms to ASM
+    >Apply to ROM

 Room States:
     Load room and right-click the state selector.